-After you’ve written a job acceptance letter and sent it to your new employer, it’s time to start thinking about how to say goodbye to your coworkers.
+After sending your job acceptance letter to your new employer, start thinking about how to say goodbye to your coworkers.

 The simplest way to bid the office farewell is to write a goodbye email that mentions your plans, expresses your gratitude, and lets colleagues know how to stay in touch.